Multiple choice: Disadvantages

 The most serious disadvantage is the limited types of knowledge that can be assessed by multiple choice tests.
 Multiple choice tests are best adapted for testing well-defined or lower-order skills.
 Problem-solving and higher-order reasoning skills are better assessed through short-answer and essay tests.
 However, multiple choice tests are often chosen, not because of the type of knowledge being assessed, but because they are more affordable for testing a large number of students.
 This is especially true in the United States and India, where multiple choice tests are the preferred form of high-stakes testing and the sample size of test-takers is large respectively.

 Another disadvantage of multiple choice tests is possible ambiguity in the examinee's interpretation of the item.
 Failing to interpret information as the test maker intended can result in an "incorrect" response, even if the taker's response is potentially valid.
 The term "multiple guess" has been used to describe this scenario because test-takers may attempt to guess rather than determine the correct answer.
 A free response test allows the test taker to make an argument for their viewpoint and potentially receive credit.

-In addition, even if students have some knowledge of a question, they receive no credit for knowing that information if they select the wrong answer and the item is scored dichotomously.
+Even if students have some knowledge of a question, they receive no credit for knowing that information if they select the wrong answer and the item is scored dichotomously.
 However, free response questions may allow an examinee to demonstrate partial understanding of the subject and receive partial credit.
 Additionally if more questions on a particular subject area or topic are asked to create a larger sample then statistically their level of knowledge for that topic will be reflected more accurately in the number of correct answers and final results.